 The COVID-19 pandemic has changed the course of the year across all industries, especially, as you’re well aware, the nonprofit sector.
 By this point, you’ve likely addressed any of your organization’s urgent needs, like canceling upcoming events or managing emergency funding.
 But once you’ve checked off these red-alert tasks, how do you prepare for the road ahead?
+You need a crisis fundraising strategy.

 Although the broad pivot to virtual engagement has been effective for many nonprofits, some of the fundraising campaigns and strategies you carefully laid out for 2020 have likely been derailed, or in some cases, thrown entirely out the window.
 Certain revenue streams may have run dry or slowed to a trickle while the need for your organization’s services or resources is at an all-time high.

-In a world rife with crisis, doubt and economic uncertainty, it may feel impossible to stay afloat and navigate your nonprofit’s path forward.
+In a world rife with crisis, doubt, and economic uncertainty, it may feel impossible to stay afloat and navigate your nonprofit’s path forward.

 But if you’re waiting around for the crisis to end before pivoting your fundraising plans, you may be missing out on key opportunities for growth.
 This holds true for not only the current coronavirus pandemic but also for other crisis situations you may have to face in the future.